angrybacon/doomsday-wiki/markdown/chapters/02-ddft/05-pass-the-turn.md

 ## With Tendrils of Agony

-Generating a lethal storm count can be tricky when you have to pass the turn.
-A standard five card pile ending with Burning Wish for Tendrils will only generate 6 Storm on its own, which is unlikely to be lethal.
-Having additional Rituals or mana artifacts in hand can help add to storm count, but even then it can be difficult to approach double-digit Storm counts.
-Thassa's Oracle has made it so these kinds of piles are often unecessary, but if you are unlucky you may find yourself with Oracle exiled, nothing but a Doomsday in hand, and you'll be glad you read this section.
+Generating a lethal _Storm_ count can be tricky when you have to pass the turn.
+A standard five card pile ending with Burning Wish for Tendrils will only generate 6 _Storm_ on its own, which is unlikely to be lethal.
+Having additional Rituals or mana artifacts in hand can help add to _Storm_ count, but even then it can be difficult to approach double-digit _Storm_ counts.
+Thassa's Oracle has made it so these kinds of piles are often unnecessary, but if you are unlucky you may find yourself with Oracle exiled, nothing but a Doomsday in hand, and you'll be glad you read this section.

 ### Example 1